Video Game: Euro Truck Simulator

 - Badass Driver: Mundane Made Awesome version.
 Haul fragile, perishable, and dangerous cargo across an entire continent, arriving just in time without ever breaking the rules of the road...

 - Big Badass Rig: The point of the game.
-American players who do not find the European-style trucks big or badass enough have created Game Mods introducing bigger, more badass Eagleland trucks, complete with American-flag paint schemes.
-(SCS is making an official American Truck Simulator game in response to this.)
+American players who do not find the European-style cab-overs big or badass enough have created Game Mods introducing bigger, more badass conventional trucks, complete with American-flag paint schemes.
+Naturally, SCS is making American Truck Simulator in response to this.

 - Bland-Name Product: All trucks in the original and some trucks in the sequel.
 Freight companies are as a rule fictional, and prior to Version 1.18 of the sequel, "Majestic" trucks replaced Mercedes-Benz.

 - Boring but Practical: Like turning a profit on long routes?
 Invest in the Ecodriving skill.